-The university designated Title IX coordinator is Ms. Jessica Murdoch, in addition Dr. William Cummings serves as the Deputy Title IX Coordinator: questions regarding Title IX may be referred to either Ms. Murdoch or Dr. Cummings, assistant dean of student academic life & conduct or the Office of Civil Rights, who may assist with Title IX concerns.
+The University's designated Title IX coordinator is Ms. Jessica Murdoch.
+Dr. William Cummings serves as the Deputy Title IX Coordinator.
+Questions regarding Title IX may be referred to either Ms. Murdoch or Dr. Cummings, Dean of Students.
+The Office of Civil Rights may assist with Title IX concerns.

 Please utilize the links on the left hand side of the site to learn more about our policies, how to report concerns, resources accessible to members of the University community, and other useful information.